Wicomico and Pocomoke Railroad: History

-The Wicomico and Pocomoke Railroad was incorporated on February 15, 1848 to connect Salisbury, Maryland/the Wicomico River and Berlin, Maryland/the Pocomoke River, a distance of 23 miles, but no progress was made and the charter expired.
+The Wicomico and Pocomoke Railroad was incorporated on February 15, 1848, to connect Salisbury, Maryland/the Wicomico River and Berlin, Maryland/the Pocomoke River, a distance of 23 miles, but no progress was made and the charter expired.

 In 1860, the ESR built a rail line south from Delmar, DE to Salisbury and, as a result, the W&P charter was revived in 1864 and funds were allocated for construction.
 In 1866 the ESR extended their line south to Crisfield, Maryland.

 The W&P began construction on the line to Berlin in 1867 under the leadership of Dr. H. R. Pitts, the company's president, and completed it in May 1868.
 One of the original investors, Col. Lemuel Showell of Berlin, later became the company's president.

-In 1869-1870, the line was extended ~0.75 miles west to the wharves along the Wicomico River and across the river on a new bridge, which aided in the shipment of lumber and grain to Baltimore.
-The first train rain to the river on March 31, 1870.
+In 1869–1870, the line was extended ~0.75 miles west to the wharves along the Wicomico River and across the river on a new bridge, which aided in the shipment of lumber and grain to Baltimore.
+The first train ran to the river on March 31, 1870.

-In 1871, the Worcester Railroad began construction on a branch from Berlin to Snow Hill, Maryland, on the Pocomoke river which opened in 1872.
+In 1870, the Worcester Railroad began construction on a branch from Berlin to Snow Hill, Maryland, on the Pocomoke river which opened in 1872.

 In 1874, the W&P began construction of an extension east from Berlin to Ocean City to bring travelers to the Atlantic Hotel, which opened on July 4, 1875.
 By early 1875 they had reached Hammock Point on the shore of Sinepuxent Bay just opposite of Ocean City but a bridge to town would not be completed until 1881.
 Travelers to the hotel could leave Baltimore in the evening by steamship to Crisfield and then by rail on the ESR and W&P and reach the hotel by early morning.